inductiva/inductiva/docs/Machines.md

 you full control of the type of VM you use to run your simulations, and will ensure a certain amount of compute power that we reserve exclusively for you.

-Note that a Machine Group is literally a group of individual VMs that do not Note that a Machine Group is literally a group of individual VMs that do not communicate with each other.
+Note that a Machine Group is literally a group of individual VMs that do not communicate with each other.
 In other words, a MachineGroup is not a cluster, such as an MPI Cluster, where the load of each simulation is divided over all